davdroman/swift-stubbing/SPEC.md

 }
 #endif
 ```

+## @MemberwiseInit macro

+Apply `@MemberwiseInit` to structs or classes when you want the macro system to synthesize a memberwise initializer.
+The macro accepts an optional access level parameter (defaults to `.internal`) and always mirrors the stored properties declared in the type, using their default values where specified.
+Combine it with `@Stub` when you need both initializers and stub helpers.

 Match the access level of the nested structs to that of the @Stub annotation, and wrap any extensions in the same build-configuration checks unless the stub is emitted for release builds.